Why stroke survivors

 The PBA Quiz

-Could you or someone you care for have Pseudobulbar Affect (PBA)?
+Could you or someone you care for have PBA?

 PBA can happen in people with a brain injury or certain neurologic conditions.
 There's a 7-question quiz to help determine if you or your loved one is experiencing symptoms that could suggest PBA.

-Take Me to the Quiz
+Take me to the Quiz

 Person question